gohugoio/hugo/content/en/templates/shortcode-templates.md

 ```

 {{% note %}}
 Any shortcode that calls the `.Inner` method must be closed or self-closed.
-To call a shortcode using the self-closing sytax
+To call a shortcode using the self-closing syntax.

 ```go-html-template
 {{</* innershortcode /*/>}}